Ronald D. Ray

-Ronald D. Ray is a former Deputy Assistant Secretary of Defense under the Reagan administration.
-He is also a decorated Vietnam veteran and Colonel.
+Ronald D. Ray was a former Deputy Assistant Secretary of Defense under the Reagan administration.
+He was also a decorated Vietnam veteran and Colonel.
 He was a practicing attorney in Kentucky.

 Biography

 Ray was born in Hazard, Kentucky on October 30, 1942.
 He received his B.A. from Centre College of Kentucky in 1964, and his Juris Doctor, Magna Cum Laude, in 1971 from the University of Louisville School of Law, where he was Salutatorian in his class.
 Ray was a Partner with Greenebaum, Doll & McDonald for 15 years, and until 1986 headed the Labor and Employee Relations section of the firm.
 He was adjunct professor of law at the University of Louisville School of Law for many years.

 In 1964, Ray was accepted in the United States Marine Corps serving as a corps leader and one of the first peace officers ashore for the evacuation of civilians during the Dominican Republic Crisis in 1967.
 Corps Leader Ray later served as an infantry battalion advisor to the Vietnamese Marine Corps in South Vietnam during 1967 and 68, participating in combat operations throughout South Vietnam including major joint operations during the Tet Offensive, Battle of Hue, Operation Coronado II and Operation Paddington.
 During his active military service, he was awarded many decorations, including two Silver Stars for gallantry, a Bronze Star Medal with Combat "V", the Purple Heart, the Vietnamese Cross of Gallantry and the Vietnamese Honor Medal.

 He resigned his active commission in 1969 and joined the Marine Corps Reserve, where he held a variety of command and staff positions, including command of combat and combat service support units in Louisville and Ft.
 Knox, Kentucky.
 In 1974, he was certified as a Staff Judge Advocate, and graduated with honors from the Naval Justice School in Newport, Rhode Island, and attended many senior level military schools, the NATO Defense College in England and the National Defense University.
 He served as deputy director for field operations for the Division of History and Museums of the Marine Corps.
 He retired from the Marine Corps Reserve on June 30, 1994.

 In 1984, he was appointed the first Deputy Assistant Secretary of Defense (Guard/Reserve) in Washington, D.C., which Pentagon appointment included responsibility for staffing and organizing a national management structure for exercising policy guidance and overall supervision of the 1,800,000 members of this nation's National Guard & Reserve Forces.
 In 1985, he received the National Eagle Award from the National Guard Association for exemplary public service while in the Pentagon.